 Even though web copywriting is about appealing to users’ eyes, the key to success may be your ears.

 This is where the “aural test” comes in handy.
-By reading your own content out loud, either to yourself or to a friend, you get a stronger sense of how your content affects your web users.
+By reading your own copy out loud, either to yourself or to a friend, you get a stronger sense of how it affects your web users.
 If it sounds robotic and distant, that’s because it is.
 The best way to attract readers online is to speak in a way that really connects with them.
 Keep it punchy, conversational and introductory.
 If your content is interesting and welcoming, you should hear that tone when you try the aural test.

 The good part about this suggestion: it doesn’t even mean you have to dumb down your writing.
-You’ll be making it shorter and choppier but, in many cases, that also involves searching for especially descriptive and relevant words, which are cornerstones of great writing.
+You’ll be making it shorter and choppier but, in many cases, that also involves searching for especially descriptive and relevant words, which are cornerstones of great online writing.

 Keep it simple and natural and you’ll keep your readers on your site longer.
 If you don’t trust my word, maybe Albert Einstein’s will do: